SpudGunMan/meshing-around/README.md

 | `tic-tac-toe`| Plays the game classic game | ✅ |
 | `videopoker` | Plays basic 5-card hold Video Poker | ✅ |

+To use QuizMaster the bbs_admin_list is the QuizMaster, who can `q: start` and q: stop` to start and stop the game,  `q: broadcast <message>` to send a message to all players.
+Players can `q: join` to join the game, `q: leave` to leave the game, `q: score` to see their score, and `q: top` to see the top 3 players.
+To Answer a question, just type the answer prefixed with `q: <answer>`.

 ## Other Install Options

 ### Docker Installation - handy for windows